Cobalt ferrite

-Cobalt ferrite is a semi-hard ferrite with the chemical formula of CoFe_{2}O_{4} (CoO·Fe_{2}O_{3}).
-The substance can be considered as between soft and hard magnetic material and is usually classified as a semi-hard material.
+Cobalt ferrite is a semi-hard ferrite with the chemical formula CoFe2O4 (CoO*Fe2O3).
+The substance can be considered as between a soft and hard magnetic material and is usually classified as a semi-hard material.

 Uses

-It is mainly used for its magnetostrictive applications like sensors and actuators thanks to its high saturation magnetostriction (~200 ppm).
-CoFe_{2}O_{4} has also the benefits to be rare-earth free, which makes it a good substitute for Terfenol-D. Moreover, its magnetostrictive properties can be tuned by inducing a magnetic uniaxial anisotropy.
-This can be done by magnetic annealing, magnetic field assisted compaction, or reaction under uniaxial pressure.
-This last solution has the advantage to be ultra fast (20 min) thanks to the use of spark plasma sintering.
-The induced magnetic anisotropy in cobalt ferrite is also beneficial to enhance the magnetoelectric effect in composite.
+Cobalt ferrite is mainly used for its magnetostrictive properties in applications such as sensors and actuators due to its high-saturation magnetostriction (~200 ppm).
+CoFe_{2}O_{4} is not composed of rare-earth elements, making it a good substitute for Terfenol-D. Moreover, its magnetostrictive properties can be tuned by inducing a magnetic uniaxial anisotropy.
+This can be done by magnetic annealing, magnetic-field-assisted compaction, or reaction under uniaxial pressure.
+This last solution has the advantage of being ultrafast (20 min) due to the use of spark plasma sintering.
+The induced magnetic anisotropy in cobalt ferrite enhances the magnetoelectric effect in composite.

-Cobalt ferrite can be also used as electrocatalyst for oxygen evolution reaction and as material for fabricating electrodes for electrochemical capacitors (also named supercapacitors) for energy storage.
-These uses take advantage of the redox reactions occurring at the surface of the ferrite.
-Cobalt ferrite prepared with controlled morphology and size to enhance the surface area, and thus the number of active sites, has been published.
-One disadvantage of the cobalt ferrite for some applications is their low electrical conductivity.
-Nanostructures of cobalt ferrite with different shape can be synthesized on conducting substrates, such as reduced graphene oxide, to alleviate this disadvantage.
+It can be also used as electrocatalyst for the oxygen evolution reaction and as a material for fabricating electrodes for use in electrochemical capacitors (also named supercapacitors).
+These applications depend on redox reactions occurring at the ferrite surface.
+Cobalt ferrite can be prepared with controlled morphology and size to enhance the surface area, and thus the number of active sites.

+One disadvantage of cobalt ferrite is its low electrical conductivity.
+Nanostructures of different shapes can be synthesized using conducting substrates, such as reduced graphene oxide, to alleviate this disadvantage.